-Resource Timing plugin API
+The Resource Timing plugin collects metrics

 Note that the Resource Timing plugin isn't included by default in boomerang.js.
 See Howto #9 for details on how to include the plugin in your boomerang deployment.